MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-sharepoint-viewer.md

 :::image type="content" source="media/service-sharepoint-viewer/power-bi-one-drive-setting-off.png" alt-text="Screenshot of capability disabled view":::

-## Viewing Power BI files in OneDrive and SharePoint capabilities

-### Open a Power BI file stored in a OneDrive or SharePoint library
+## Open a Power BI file stored in a OneDrive or SharePoint library

 Viewing Power BI reports stored in OneDrive and SharePoint directly in your browser is simple.
 Select the file directly to open it in your browser.